 What about the competition?
 The Lincoln Zephyr, while attractive, sold for Roadmaster money and was less powerful (not to mention less robust).
 The closest match might have been the Chrysler Windsor which, while a very good car and priced close to the Super, was less powerful with its flathead six.
 It was also nowhere near as stylish.

 Not content to sit on its laurels, Buick introduced a newly restyled line in 1942, a model year that turned out to last only a few months.
-That car came back after the War and continued doing what Buicks had been doing in the years before the War.
+That car came back for 1946 and continued doing what Buicks had been doing in the years before the War.

 The cars were still stylish (in a more modern way) and came with the advance of the new Dynaflow automatic transmission midway through the 1947 model year.
 As a pure torque converter (a low gear was available but only by manual selection and not used in normal operation) the transmission was exceptionally smooth but quite inefficient and Buick’s reputation as a gas hog continued.